Click-to-call: Browser-to-mobile push integration

+This approach emerged as an alternative to native browser-based click-to-call mechanisms that became deprecated or limited in modern browsers.

 Consumer concerns

 Some click-to-call services can have shortcomings, such as nuisance calls that cost whoever is paying for the service.
 Most experienced providers have heuristics in place to eliminate this issue and sophisticated click-to-call consumers will be conscious of privacy issues in this arrangement.
 In addition, in the past, at least, click-to-call services may have been impacted by legal issues in countries such as India where VoIP may not be or have been legal.

 Google maps and rumors

 In August 2006, the Wall Street Journal reported a joint effort by eBay and Google which would offer CTC, but Google issued a statement by October 7, 2006, which said Google had reconsidered, this was refuted by Google the next day, and claimed that a bug in their system allowed an anonymous user to point that information.
 Google was later setting up a new beta CTC system, where AdSense users would be able to submit their phone number, and Google would put a call button next to their website link.
 Now Google Adwords users can set up CTC functionality.

 In November 2006, Google experimented with a callback process in its Google Maps product but eventually removed the feature.
-As of January 2008, Google is testing click-to-call for businesses listed in search result pages [2].
-Some people have indicated that such failure is due to the fact that Google is using the CTC in the Auto Dialer mode, providing very little benefits to the end users.
+As of January 2008, Google is testing click-to-call for businesses listed in search result pages.
+Some people have indicated that such failure is due to the fact that Google is using the CTC in the Auto Dialer mode, providing little benefits to the end users.
 Other vendors who provide Callback mode fare differently such as Ingenio was acquired by AT&T Yellow Pages and eStara was acquired by ATG.

 PI Microsoft's maps.live.com was rumored to have a similar feature, but it appears to have since disabled it.
 Some users believed that this was a better feature.